The Shop

 The Shop: Uninterrupted, or simply The Shop, is an American television talk show created by Paul Rivera.
 It stars professional basketball star LeBron James and businessman Maverick Carter, who alongside guests have conversations and debates in a barbershop.
 The series premiered on HBO in the United States on August 28, 2018.
-On February 28, 2022, the series was renewed for a fifth season and will be moving to YouTube.
+On February 28, 2022, the series was renewed for a fifth season and moved to YouTube.
+In 2021, the series won a Sports Emmy for Outstanding Edited Sports Series.

 Production

 Conception and development for Uninterrupted

-In December 2014, James' longtime friend and business partner Maverick Carter launched Uninterrupted (stylized in all caps), a platform designed for athletes to give testimonials about their experiences.
-Uninterrupted was created and produced by James' SpringHill Entertainment production company, run by Carter, and hosted on Turner Sports' Bleacher Report website.
-Athletes that made early contributions to Uninterrupted included Rob Gronkowski, Draymond Green, and Ronda Rousey.
-In December 2015, Warner Bros. and Turner Sports invested $15.8 million in the platform.
-By March 2017, Uninterrupted was described by Forbes as a digital media company.

 James spoke on how The Shop became an idea saying, "when I was a kid, being in barbershops meant listening to adults talk about sports, clothing, politics, music, everything happened in the shop.
-It was so real and so candid — no one had a sense of, well I can't be myself here."
+It was so real and so candid—no one had a sense of, well I can't be myself here."
 Randy Mims and Paul Rivera, both business partners of James' and Carter's, first proposed The Shop.

 In February 2016, during the NBA's All-Star Weekend, the first iteration of The Shop was filmed in a Toronto-based barbershop for the Uninterrupted website.
-The following year, another episode of The Shop was filmed in a New Orleans-based barbershop.
+The following year, another episode of The Shop was filmed in a New Orleans–based barbershop.
 James and Carter were joined by Golden State Warriors power forward Draymond Green, Atlanta rapper 2 Chainz, Grey's Anatomy star Jesse Williams, former New York Knicks All-Star Charles Oakley, and businessman Steve Stoute.
 Stoute moderated the group's discussion, which notably generated James detailing how his mother did not want him to return to the Cleveland Cavaliers in 2014.
 The filming premiered on the Uninterrupted platform on June 9, 2017, coinciding with Game 4 of the NBA Finals between James' Cavaliers and Green's Warriors.
 The New Orleans episode was optioned by ESPN as a one-off.